 HOW TO DESIGN ARCHITECTURAL WALL MURALS

 When you’re creating a wall mural for your business, pay close attention to the design elements of your building.
-The team at SpeedPro is happy to work with you as you create your mural.
+The team at SpeedPro in Dayton are happy to work with you as you create your mural.
 We can act as consultants and offer you guidance and design advice so your wall mural adds to your building’s architectural design rather than detracting from it.

 As you work on creating your wall graphics, here are a few things to keep in mind:

 - Match shapes and colors: The shape of the images or designs used in your wall mural should coordinate with the shape of the building’s architectural details.
 If there are many round, soft shapes in the building, use round, soft shapes in your mural.
 The same is true of colors.
 While you don’t have to go with a monochrome color palette, the hues you choose should complement the color of the building and the other colors used in the interior.

 - Match styles: Coordinate the style of your wall mural with the architectural style of your building.
 If your business is located in an Art Deco building, create a mural that reflects that style.
 If you know the style of your building or the name of the architect who designed it, try looking up interior designers and artists who worked in the same style to get some inspiration.

 - Consider the mural’s location and use: Keep the purpose of the mural and its location in mind when you’re designing it.
 An exterior wall mural might have considerably different requirements compared to a mural placed in a room without any windows.

 - Play with materials and texture: The appearance and texture of your wall mural can vary based on the materials you use for it.
 You might want to choose a texture that coordinates well with the architectural style of your building.
 Photo paper can work well with a contemporary architectural style, while a textured canvas might work best with a more rough-hewn building style.